ImperialNLP/sim-mt/README.md

 ## Contributors

-- Veneta Haralampieva added parts related to Transformers
 - Julia Ive added all parts relating to reinforcement learning (RL) based simultaneous MT and MMT.
+- As part of her MSc. thesis, Veneta Haralampieva contributed layers & models for Transformers support to simultaneous MT and MMT.

 ## Installation